A shelter for chameleon will ever be completed without adding some plants.

 - Soil – The first thing to consider is the type of soil the plant requires.
 Organic soil will work well with plants used in a chameleon cage that prevents harmful chemicals.
 They are available at local plant stores at a very affordable price.
 This soil has a well-draining feature, which is good for such plants above.

 - Lighting – To grow plants, sunlight is very essential.
-In the case of plants for chameleons, most of them require both direct and indirect lights.
+In the case of plants for chameleons, most of them require direct and indirect lights.
 Heat lamps may not be sufficient to support the plant’s need for lighting; thus, sunlight will still be needed.
 Check what level of light a plant requires, as specified by the seller.

 Reviews: The Best Plants for Chameleons